remcokranenburg/cordon/README.md

-# Blockade 1976, a Retro Remake
+# Cordon

+A retro remake of the 1976 game Blockade and its sequels.
+Not endorsed by the original creators!

 Originally created by Gremlin, Blockade was an arcade game and the origin of two genres: light cycle games (later popularized by Tron) and snake-like games